vchkhr/wellnest/README.md

+### Testing the Application

+You are able to test 6 controllers and 5 Service Objects.

+1. Run `rails db:environment:set RAILS_ENV=test` in the console.
+2. Run `rails db:test:prepare RAILS_ENV=test`.\
+This will copy the database from the development environment to the test environment, so the dev database should exist.
+3. Run `rails test`.\
+You will see the result of testing in the console.

 ## Resolving Problems

 ```
 could not connect to server: Connection refused
 Is the server running on host "localhost" (127.0.0.1) and accepting